Guikingone/SchedulerBundle/doc/transport.md

 }
 ```

-_Note: Using the transport without the scheduler can lead to edge issues as the scheduler is synchronized with it_
+_Note: Using the transport without the scheduler can lead to edge issues as the scheduler is synchronized with it._

 ## Configuration